chess99/TreeNamer/docs/21-faq.md

 4. 查看应用程序日志（通常位于用户目录下的 `.treenamer/logs`）
 5. 在项目 GitHub 上报告问题

-### How does TreeNamer back up my files?
+### How does TreeNamer prevent accidental changes?

-Yes, TreeNamer automatically creates backups before applying any changes to the actual file system.
-There are two types of backups:

-1. **Virtual Tree Backups** (default): These only store a JSON representation of the directory structure without copying actual files.
-This type of backup is very lightweight and can be created quickly even for large directories.
-They are stored in a central location (e.g., `%APPDATA%\TreeNamer\backups` on Windows).

-2. **Full File Backups**: If needed, complete backups including all files can also be created.

-You can access and manage these backups through the "Backups" tab, and easily restore to a previous state if necessary.
+TreeNamer provides multiple safeguards to prevent unwanted changes:

+1. **Virtual backups and undo functionality**: Before applying any changes, TreeNamer automatically creates a lightweight virtual backup of your current directory structure.
+If you're not satisfied with the changes, you can use the undo feature to quickly revert to the previous state.

+2. **Change preview**: Before applying changes, you can preview the operations that will be performed, ensuring they match your intentions.

+3. **Confirmation dialogs**: Significant file system changes require confirmation.

+Virtual backups don't copy actual file contents, only storing directory structure information, making them fast and space-efficient.
+They're stored in your user configuration directory (e.g., `%APPDATA%\TreeNamer\backups` on Windows), keeping your working directory clean.

+### How do I undo changes I've already applied?

+If you've applied changes that you want to reverse:

+1. After applying changes, click the "Undo" button
+2. The system will automatically restore the state from before your most recent change

+Note that TreeNamer only supports undoing the most recent change.
+If you've made multiple operations or closed and reopened the application, the undo function won't be available.
+For major changes, it's recommended to preview the operations first.